sanaryan175/LingoQuest/README.md

 🙌 Acknowledgments

-Designed and developed by Sanskriti Gupta and Jainam Dudhediya
+Designed and developed by  [Sanskriti Gupta](https://github.com/sanaryan175)and Jainam Dudhediya

 Inspired by apps like Duolingo, LingQ, and Memrise